-Recovery revenues include reimbursement or coverage by a third-party entity for expenses covered by the IWK.
-Expenses for which the IWK would typically recover include compensation and supplies.
+Recovery revenues include reimbursement or coverage by a third-party entity for expenses covered by IWK Health.
+Expenses for which IWK Health would typically recover include compensation and supplies.

 Revenue related to fees or services received in advance of the fee being earned or the service is performed are deferred and recognized when the fee is earned or the service is performed.